rhit-bhuwalk/enrichee/README_streamlit.md

 4. **API Key Issues**:
    - Confirm API keys are correct in `.env` file or sidebar
    - Check API key permissions and quotas

+### Gmail Permission Errors
+- Verify Gmail API is enabled in your Google Cloud project
+- Re-authenticate to ensure Gmail scope is granted
+- Check that your Google account has Gmail access

 ## Advanced Usage